MetaMask/SIPs/SIPS/sip-12.md

 }
 ```

 `chains` - An array of CAIP-2 chain IDs that the snap supports.
-This field is useful to the extension to avoid unnecessary overhead.
+This field is useful for a client in order to avoid unnecessary overhead.

 ### Snap Implementation